 This Safeguarding Policy and Procedures document forms part of a suite of documents and policies which relate to the safeguarding responsibilities of this school.
-In particular this policy should be read in conjunction with the Safer Recruitment Policy, Behaviour and Anti-Bullying Policy, Code of Conduct/Staff Behaviour Policy and ICT Acceptable Usage Policy
+In particular this policy should be read in conjunction with the Safer Recruitment Policy, Behaviour and Anti-Bullying Policy, Code of Conduct/Staff Behaviour Policy, Managing Allegations Policy, Whistle blowing policy and Safety/Acceptable Usage Policy.

-Bromesberrow St Mary's recognises that all adults, including supply staff1, volunteers, nonteaching staff and management committee members, have a full and active part to play in protecting our pupils from harm, and that the welfare of each child is of paramount importance.
+Bromesberrow St Mary's recognises that all adults, including supply staff1, volunteers, non-teaching staff and management committee members, have a full and active part to play in protecting our pupils from harm, and that the welfare of each child is of paramount importance.
 This includes a commitment to ensuring that all learners feel confident that any concerns they may have will be listened to and acted upon.
-All staff believes that our school should provide a caring, positive, safe and stimulating environment that promotes the social, moral, spiritual and moral development of each individual child as well as academic progress.
+All staff believes that our school should provide a caring, positive, safe and stimulating environment that promotes the social, moral, spiritual and moral development of each individual child as well as academic progress, in turn supporting them to 'Reach for the Stars with Aspiration and Hope'.